-Usage in Adults:
+Usage in Adults

-Repeat doses of Naloxone may be required within one to two hour intervals depending upon the amount, type (i.e., short or long acting) and time interval since last administration of opioid.
+Repeat doses of Naloxone may be required within one- to two-hour intervals depending upon the amount, type (i.e., short or long acting) and time interval since last administration of opioid.
 Supplemental intramuscular doses have been shown to produce a longer lasting effect.

-Septic Shock:The optimal dosage of Naloxone or duration of therapy for the treatment of hypotension in septic shock patients has not been established (see CLINICAL PHARMACOLOGY).
+Septic Shock:The optimal dosage of Naloxone hydrochloride or duration of therapy for the treatment of hypotension in septic shock patients has not been established (see CLINICAL PHARMACOLOGY).

-Usage in Pediatric Population:
+Usage in Children

-Opioid Overdose—Known or Suspected:The usual initial dose in pediatric patients is 0.01 mg/kg body weight given I.V.
+Opioid Overdose—Known or Suspected:The usual initial dose in children is 0.01 mg/kg body weight given I.V.
 If this dose does not result in the desired degree of clinical improvement, a subsequent dose of 0.1 mg/kg body weight may be administered.
-If an I.V. route of administration is not available, Naloxone Hydrochloride may be administered I.M. or S.C. in divided doses.
-If necessary, Naloxone Hydrochloride Injection, USP can be diluted with sterile water for injection.
+If an l.V. route of administration is not available, Naloxone may be administered I.M. or S.C. in divided doses.
+If necessary, Naloxone hydrochloride injection can be diluted with sterile water for injection.

 Postoperative Opioid Depression: Follow the recommendations and cautions under Adult Postoperative Depression.
-For the initial reversal of respiratory depression, Naloxone hydrochloride should be injected in increments of 0.005 mg to 0.01 mg intravenously at two to three minute intervals to the desired degree of reversal.
+For the initial reversal of respiratory depression Naloxone hydrochloride should be injected in increments of 0.005 mg to 0.01 mg intravenously at two- to three-minute intervals to the desired degree of reversal.